 The CFC Stanbic Holdings annual general meeting (AGM) for 2010 was held on May 21 at the tented parking at CFC Centre, off Museum Hill, Nairobi. (twitter @Standardbankgrp)

 The Managing Director re-capped the year’s performance of the group companies.
 CFC Stanbic (bank) had a flat profit of 1.9 billion [$25 million], CFC financial services (stockbroker) lost 108 million [-$1.4m], CFC Life (insurance) lost 433 million [-$5.6m] while Heritage (insurance) had a profit of 278 million [$3.6m].
 He attributed the performance to impairment of the stock portfolio at the Nairobi stock exchange which declined by 60%, increased operating costs (New IT system, write-off old IT system, opening of new branches, and refurbishing/rebranding of all other branches) overall operating income was up 25% in 2009, but operating costs went up 46%.
-Finally, he added that the first quarter of 2010 has seen a good performance – with good earnings from forex and government securities, and the NSE rebound has good for their portfolio this year
+Finally, he added that the first quarter of 2010 has seen a good performance – with good earnings from forex and government securities, and the NSE rebound had been good for their portfolio this year

 Hot Button Issue: Poor performance of the Group /companies was cause for concern among several shareholders who asked questions citing:

-– High operating expenses of 6 billion
+- High operating expenses of 6 billion.

-– Item of ‘other expenses ‘ totaling 3.4 billion ($45 million) that were not detailed in the notes
+- Item of ‘other expenses totaling 3.4 billion ($45 million) that were not detailed in the notes.

--Ill-feeling, that when they approved the CFC Stanbic merger they were told that the group would have a leaner management structure would lead to cost savings across the group, and this has not happened
+- Ill-feeling, that when they approved the CFC Stanbic merger they were told that the group would have a leaner management structure would lead to cost savings across the group, and this has not happened.

 - The company used to be generous & give bonuses, but looking at the results, this is not going to happen anytime soon!